MaxMineOS-Project/MaxMineOS/README.md

 You can install and run any package by running command `pkg install <package>`

 When the package installed, run command `<package> <args>`

+# Important
+System is downloading from server.
+This means you cannot access previos versions of system.

+e.g. If latest release is 4, you cannot download release 3